nasuibogdan/IncomeTaxCalculatorAWS/README.md

 # IncomeTaxCalculatorAWS

-**IncomeTaxCalculator** is an **AWS Lambda Function** developed in Visual Studio 2019 using AWS Lambda Project Template.
+**IncomeTaxCalculator** is an **AWS Lambda Function** developed in Visual Studio 2019 using **AWS Lambda Project Template**.
 The main purpose of this function is to calculate the income tax one hase to pay based on a number of tax bands.
 The project has the following specifications:

 - the tax bands are stored in an **Amazon RDS SQL Server database**